Spaceship Earth: History

-"One thought ever at the fore—

-That at the Divine Ship, the World, breathing Time and Space,

-All peoples of the globe together sail, sail the same voyage, are bound to the same destination."

-George Orwell (known for writing the 1949 novel Nineteen Eighty-Four) had earlier paraphrased Henry George in his 1937 book The Road to Wigan Pier:
+George Orwell had earlier paraphrased Henry George in his 1937 book The Road to Wigan Pier:

 The world is a raft sailing through space with, potentially, plenty of provisions for everybody; the idea that we must all cooperate and see to it that everyone does his fair share of the work and gets his fair share of the provisions seems so blatantly obvious that one would say that no one could possibly fail to accept it unless he had some corrupt motive for clinging to the present system.

-In 1965, Adlai Stevenson made a famous speech to the United Nations, in which he said:
+In 1965, Adlai Stevenson made a speech to the United Nations, in which he said:

 We travel together, passengers on a little space ship, dependent on its vulnerable reserves of air and soil; all committed for our safety to its security and peace; preserved from annihilation only by the care, the work, and, I will say, the love we give our fragile craft.
 We cannot maintain it half fortunate, half miserable, half confident, half despairing, half slave—to the ancient enemies of man—half free in a liberation of resources undreamed of until this day.
 No craft, no crew can travel safely with such vast contradictions.
 On their resolution depends the survival of us all.

-The following year, Spaceship Earth became the title of a book by a friend of Stevenson's, the internationally influential economist Barbara Ward.
+The following year, Spaceship Earth became the title of a book by a friend of Stevenson's, the economist Barbara Ward.

 In 1966, Kenneth E. Boulding, who was influenced by reading Henry George's work, used the phrase in the title of his essay, The Economics of the Coming Spaceship Earth.
 Boulding described the past open economy of apparently illimitable resources, which he said he was tempted to call the "cowboy economy", and continued: "The closed economy of the future might similarly be called the 'spaceman' economy, in which the earth has become a single spaceship, without unlimited reservoirs of anything, either for extraction or for pollution, and in which, therefore, man must find his place in a cyclical ecological system".
 This "cowboys in a spaceship" theme would eventually be taken up by scholar David Korten in his 1995 book When Corporations Rule the World.

 The phrase was also popularized by Buckminster Fuller, who authored the 1968 book Operating Manual for Spaceship Earth.
 This quotation, referring to fossil fuels, reflects his approach: